Frequently Asked Questions

 What type of finish does Lewis Cabinet Co. use for "cabinet painting"?

-Answer: We use Pigmented Conversion Varnish
+Answer: We use Pigmented Conversion Varnish and 2K enamel.

 When it comes to finishing cabinets and millwork, there are various options available, including paint, stains, and varnishes.